rust-lang/prev.rust-lang.org/community.md

 There are more than 50 [Rust User Groups][user_group] worldwide in over 20 countries totaling over 7,000 members.
 Rustaceans meet periodically in Rust User Groups.
 Its a great introduction to the community and a great way to learn and socialize with other people with a similar interest.
-Meetings are usually monthly and very informal.
+Meetings are usually held monthly and very informal.
 Meetings are open to everyone.

 There's a global [calendar][calendar] for keeping up with Rust events.